oegea/certification-service/README.md

 ## How to use

-### Generating a keys pair
+### Generating a key pair

-A keys pair is needed to issue and sign certificates.
-New key pair can be generated performing the following HTTP request:
+A key pair is needed to issue and sign certificates.
+A new key pair can be generated performing the following HTTP request:

 #### Request